semanticvectors/semvecpy/README.md

 it's a bother just sync your repository wherever you left off, feel free to fork, and we can discuss how to merge things back together later.
 Basically DON'T WORRY.

+### Release and Version Numbers

+Small "micro" updates are encouraged, typically using the `major.minor.micro` pattern as in https://www.python.org/dev/peps/pep-0440/#final-releases.

+We're using odd micro numbers for development versions (merged into github), and even numbers for released versions (in PyPi.)